Third Point Investors Ltd - Weekly Estimate Net Asset Value - January 2025

 Publication of Weekly Estimate Net Asset Value

-The estimated NAV of the under mentioned class of shares of no par value in the Company, as at the close of business on 08thJanuary 2025 is:
+The estimated NAV of the under mentioned class of shares of no par value in the Company, as at the close of business on 15thJanuary 2025 is:

 The MTD performance figures are calculated by reference to the previous estimated month end NAV or, if published, the previous month end confirmed NAV including the effect of any dividends or shares cancelled.
 The YTD performance figures are calculated by reference to the NAV at the end of the last calendar year including the effect of any dividends or shares cancelled.